 First-year students will not be permitted to live on campus for the fall semester.

-Students will move back to campus over Labor Day weekend:
+Students will move back to campus the last weekend of August:

 In order to facilitate a successful and socially distanced move in process, every student will be assigned a move in a specific time, which will be emailed.

 Additional information about #RegisMoveIn can be found here.

 As with every year, your fall housing deposit will be applied as a payment to your account.